Alymzhan/StringManipulationsSourceCode/README.md

-# StringManipulationsSourceCode
+# C# String manipulations SourceCode
-List of String manipulations methods.
+List of String manipulations methods for C#.
 Examples were provided by Tim Corey.
-I added output results under each example as comment, so you don't need to run this code to see results.
-I hope it will help you understand how it works more easy! =)
+I added output results under each example as comment.

- ## StringConversion()
+ ## String Conversion
 ```c#

             string testString = "tHis iS tHe FBI Calling!";